Components, available as an experimental

 2) Connecting a property to a setting

-Now that we’ve created our first property, we need to connect it with our desired element setting(s).
+Now that you created our first property, we need to connect it to our desired element setting.

 icon next to the text control of our Heading element.